thezachcarter/OhMyGods/to-do.md

 [ ] add new monsters to database query

 FIX BUGS
+[ ] Fix text overflow in god names
-[ ] Fix DEFEAT display bug, remove extra crap like unused reducer.
+[ ] Fix DEFEAT display race condition bug, remove extra crap like unused reducer.
 [x] send proper data for increasing god power through ^ button and updating monster power [ ] fix log out screen, bug occurs when logging out from battle [x] reset userDisplay so all new users see how to play, useEffect? if user logs out in another screen it may